trueos/trueos-docs/trueos-handbook/luminaplugins.rst

-The User Menu is a more complicated plugin that provides an array of shortcuts to files and applications on the system, essentially as an alternative to the Start Menu.
+The User Menu is a more complicated plugin that provides an array of shortcuts to files and applications on the system, essentially as an alternative to the :ref:`Panel Start Menu`.

 .. _luminapanelplugin13:

 .. figure:: images/luminapanelplugin13.png
    :scale: 100%

+   User Favorites

-:numref:`Figure %s: User Favorites <luminapanelplugin13>` Shows the default view after clicking the user button.
-On the sidebar, the "Favorites" folder is highlighted, with the top tab showing "Applications".
-You can also view favorite folders and files by clicking the "Places" and "Files" tabs, respectively.
+:numref:`Figure %s <luminapanelplugin13>` shows the default view after clicking the :guilabel:`user` button.
+On the sidebar, the :guilabel:`Favorites` folder is highlighted, with the top tab showing :guilabel:`Applications`.
+You can also view favorite folders and files by clicking the :guilabel:`Places` and :guilabel:`Files` tabs, respectively.

-Clicking the "gear" icon in the left sidebar will open the "Applications" section of the menu, seen in :numref:`Figure %s: User Applications <luminapanelplugin14>`.
+Clicking the :guilabel:`gear` icon in the left sidebar will open the :guilabel:`Applications` section of the menu, seen in :numref:`Figure %s <luminapanelplugin14>`.

 .. _luminapanelplugin14:

 .. figure:: images/luminapanelplugin14.png
    :scale: 100%

+   User Applications

 This section displays all applications by default, with the drop down menu at the top allowing you to view applications by category.
-The :guilabel:`AppCafe` button in the top right will open the SysAdm AppCafe®, allowing you to quickly search for and download more applications.
+The :guilabel:`AppCafe®` button in the top right will open the |sysadm|
+|appcafe|, allowing to quickly search and download more applications.

 .. _luminapanelplugin15:

 .. figure:: images/luminapanelplugin15.png
    :scale: 100%

-:numref:`Figure %s: Home Directory <luminapanelplugin15>`
+   Home Directory

+In :numref:`Figure %s <luminapanelplugin15>`, the :guilabel:`folder`
-The "folder" icon on the left sidebar opens the Home directory, giving you the option to quickly browse through system directories.
-Clicking the file/folder button in the upper right launches the Insight File Manager at the home directory.
-Clicking the binoculars and gear icon will launch the search utility.
+icon on the left sidebar opens the :file:`Home` directory, providing the option to quickly browse through system directories.
+Clicking the :guilabel:`file/folder` button in the upper right launches the :ref:`Insight File Manager` at the home directory.
+Clicking the :guilabel:`binoculars and gear` icon will launch the search utility.

-Finally, selecting the screwdriver and wrench icon on the sidebar will open the "Desktop Preferences" section, seen in :numref:`Figure %s: Desktop Preferences <luminapanelplugin16>`
+Finally, selecting the :guilabel:`screwdriver and wrench` icon on the sidebar will open :guilabel:`Desktop Preferences`, seen in :numref:`Figure %s <luminapanelplugin16>`.

 .. _luminapanelplugin16:

 .. figure:: images/luminapanelplugin16.png
    :scale: 100%

+   Desktop Preferences

 This panel displays shortcuts to all the settings and configuration utilities, as well as the system information window.